-D. Reemployment Trade Adjustment Assistance (RTAA)

-a) RTAA is a wage subsidy for workers 50 years of age or older.
-Under the 2011 Amendment, it does not require a separate group certification.
-Participants receiving RTAA are entitled to receive reemployment and case management services.
-RTAA payments supplement a portion of the wage difference between their new wage and their old wage up to a maximum total of \$10,000.
+9 Reemployment Trade Adjustment Assistance (RTAA) Wage Subsidy a) RTAA is a wage subsidy for workers 50 years of age or older.
+Participants receiving RTAA are entitled to reemployment and case management services and may be eligible to enroll in TAA-approved training.
+RTAA payments are fifty (50) percent of the difference between the new salary and old salary for a two-year eligibility period and up to a maximum of \$10,000.

-b) To be eligible for RTAA a participant must be:
+- b) To be eligible for RTAA a participant must be: - (1) At least fifty (50) years of age;